Migrating From Aws CloudWatch to Prometheus and Grafana on Linode

 Security and Access Controls

 CloudWatch integrates with AWS Identity and Access Management (IAM) for role-based access control (RBAC).
-This can simplify the management of who can view, edit, or delete logs and metrics.
-Prometheus and Grafana require manual configuration of security and access controls.
+This can help simplify the management of who can view, edit, or delete logs and metrics.
+Meanwhile, Prometheus and Grafana require manual configuration of security and access controls.

-Recommendation: Establish a strong security baseline by implementing secure access controls from the start.
-Configure Grafana with a well-defined RBAC policy and integrate it with an authentication system, such as OAuth or LDAP.
-Enable TLS for Prometheus to secure data in transit, and ensure that any sensitive metrics are restricted from unauthorized users.
+• Configure Grafana with a well-defined RBAC policy and integrate it with an authentication system, such as OAuth or LDAP.

 Separate Log and Metric Responsibilities